 She compares the need for DHA for brain health to the need for calcium for bone health, and said that kids who don’t get enough of the essential element especially during early childhood, when the brain experiences rapid growth, are putting their emotional and intellectual development at risk.

 Studies have shown that kids who have lower levels of DHA also have lower than average reading scores and less retention and memory.

 A study from Australia found that children without learning disabilities who had poor reading skills were more likely to have low levels of omega-3s than their classmates who were better readers, suggesting that the brain’s ability to learn and function is closely linked to DHA.

-The 2011 study – which appeared in the journal Nutrition - also found that those with lower levels of DHA were also more likely to have behavioral issues, according to their parents.
+The 2011 study – which appeared in the journal Nutrition - also found that those with lower levels of DHA were also more likely to have behavioral issues.

 ADHD and the DHA connection